-Consent 0715-4 allows a maximum wastewater discharge rate of 16 L/sec and requires a minimum receiving water flow of 5m3/s.
+Consent 0715-4.1 allows a maximum wastewater discharge rate of 16 L/s and requires a minimum receiving water flow of 5 m^3 /s.
 That is, a minimum dilution ratio of 312.5:1.

-These results indicated that the dilution rate was about 1 part effluent to 2,600 and 600 parts receiving water based on flow data and assumed flow rate.
-Given the significant dilution factor, the high BOD and suspended solids values in the discharge would have a negligible effect on the receiving water quality throughout the discharge period.
+These results indicated that the dilution rate was about 1 part effluent to 866 parts receiving water based on flow data and assumed flow rate.
+Given this significant dilution factor, the high suspended solids values in the discharge would have a negligible effect on the receiving water quality throughout the discharge period.

-The increase of 0.054 g/m3N in ammoniacal nitrogen correlated with the un-ionised ammonia result which increased by a similar factor.
+Ammoniacal nitrogen was seen to increase by 0.135 g/m3 downstream from the discharge point, while unionised ammonia increased by 0.00155 g/m3.
 As pH and temperature remained relatively stable between upstream and downstream sites, it is unlikely that the ratio of ammoniacal nitrogen to unionised ammonia would change significantly.
 The unionised ammonia result in the downstream sample met the limit imposed by Special Condition 20 at the time of survey.